bouncepaw/mycorrhiza/README.md

 ### Docker

-You can run MycorrhizaWiki in Docker using Dockerfile provided by this repository.
+You can run Mycorrhiza Wiki in Docker using Dockerfile provided by this repository.
 Clone the repo and build the image:
 ```sh
 $ git clone https://github.com/bouncepaw/mycorrhiza/
 $ docker build -t mycorrhiza .
 ```

-Now you can create a new MycorrhizaWiki container using this command:
+Now you can create a new Mycorrhiza Wiki container using this command:
 ```sh
 $ docker run -v /full/path/to/my/wiki:/wiki -p 1737:1737 mycorrhiza
 ```